AlphaXenon/noteboard/README.md

 `board`

 * `-d/--date` : show boards with the last modified date of each items in the format of `<weekday> <day> <month> <year>`. e.g. `Fri 25 Jan 2019`
+* `-s/--sort` : show boards with items on each boards sorted alphabetically by the texts the items
 * `-i/--interactive` : enter [interactive mode](#interactive-mode)

 ---